Why organic linen?

 Linen protects against harmful electromagnetic frequencies such as WiFi, cell-phone signal, etc.

 Organic linen is grown and processed without chemical herbicides and pesticides, protecting the farmers, the factory workers, the end consumer, and the eco-system from those neurotoxins and cancer-causing substances.
+Only heat and steam and mechanical treatment are used in softening the fiber - no chemicals and no stone-washing.

 History: Since ancient times, the growing and use of linen is a deep tradition in human cultures.
 It is written in the Bible that Adam and Eve as well as the Angels in Heaven wore linen; there is scientific evidence of nets and twines made of linen used around Swiss lakes 8,000 BC.
 Egyptian Pharaos wore linen, and wrapped their mummies in linen that was found to be completely intact when the tombs were opened in our times.
 Larger scale production began in Egypt, spread to England and Ireland, then France and the rest of the western world.
 Its importance was diminished only by the advent of cheap cotton, grown in the southern States, using cotton ginny and fossil fuels.
 In modern times, in addition to labor-saving processing, cotton benefits from huge public subsidies, rendering linen and hemp uncompetitive for the lower and mass-production end of the market.